Together-100Devs/Together/Readme.md

 - Anyone can visit site
 - We add events or users personally request us for accounts to add events
 - Events can be clickable for more info
+- Database takes in event objects
+- Visualize objects in corresponding objects

+Implement
+- take either date object for each day or event object and conditionally check day
+- Start time, no end time

+Questions
+- What type of framekwork?

 Next level